-If you want access to government records, begin by contacting the department or agency that has the information.
-If access is denied, make a written request under the Act.
-Please note: Section 65 of the Act outlines some specific types of recorded information that are not subject to the Act.
+If you want access to government records, begin by contacting the government organization that has the information.
+If you do not obtain the information you want, make a written request under the Act.
+Please note: Section 52 of the Act outlines some specific types of records that are not subject to the Act.
 Additionally, the Act sets out mandatory and discretionary exemptions to access which are listed below.

-Mandatory exemptions require a government organization to refuse to disclose a record.
-The list includes:
+Mandatory exemptions require a government organization to refuse to disclose certain kinds of records, including:

-- Cabinet records; - third party information if supplied in confidence and where disclosure could prejudice the interests of a third party; - personal information about individuals other than the requester.
+- information received in confidence from other governments; - third party information if supplied in confidence and where disclosure could prejudice the interests of a third party; - personal information about individuals other than the requester.

-Discretionary exemptions allow a government organization to decide whether it should disclose the requested record.
-They include:
+Discretionary exemptions allow a government organization to decide whether to disclose certain other kinds of records, including:

-- information about inter-governmental relations, if the information was received in confidence; - advice or recommendations within the organization; - law enforcement; - defence;

-- information which could prejudice the financial or other specified interests of the organization; - solicitor-client privilege; - information which could endanger the health or safety of an individual; - information already available to the public or soon to be published.
+- draft bylaws, draft private bills and records of meetings that are authorized by statute to be held in the absence of the public; - advice or recommendations within the organization; - law enforcement information; - information which could prejudice the financial or other specified interests of the organization; - information subject to solicitor-client privilege; - information which could endanger the health or safety of an individual; - information already available to the public or soon to be published.

-Government must:
+Government organizations must:

-- design and implement records systems which adequately protect personal privacy; - assist in locating records requested; - determine if the requested record might contain personal information or third party information that affects the interests of someone other than the requester and, if so, allow the affected person to make representations about the disclosure of this information; - within 30 days of receipt of a request, make records available, deny access or cite extraordinary circumstances resulting in delay; - give written reason for denial; - inform the person being denied access of his or her right to appeal to the Information and Privacy Commissioner/Ontario within 30 days of receiving the government's response.
+- design and implement records systems which adequately protect personal privacy; - assist in locating records requested; - determine if the requested record might contain personal information or third party information that affects the interests of someone other than the requester and, if so, allow the affected person to make representations about the disclosure of this information before granting access; - within 30 days of receipt of an access request, make records available, deny access or notify the requester of any delay because of a need to obtain representations from affected persons or because of extraordinary circumstances; - give written reason for any denial of access; - inform the person being denied access of his or her right to appeal to the Information and Privacy Commissioner within 30 days of receiving the government organization's response.